kchawla-pi/manage_github/README.md

 7. In `Select scopes`, go to the section for `admin: org`.
 8. Check mark enable the `read: org` permission, leave the rest unchecked.
 9. Click on `Generate Token`.
 10. Copy and paste the new token into a text file.
 Save it at a convenient location for you intended backup directory.
+Lines preceded with a `#` are considered to be comments.
 11. Do not share the token casually.

 To run type: